felixnhs/checkmk-sqlbase/readme.md

 ### Prerequisites

 You will need to build the binary.
-Make sure you have [cargo](https://crates.io/) installed and follow the istructions below.
+Make sure you have [cargo](https://crates.io/) installed and follow the instructions below.

 Install the checkmk agent on your server and add it to your sites inventory, if you have not already done so.
 Follow the [checkmk docs](https://docs.checkmk.com/latest/en/agent_windows.html#install) to do so.